- Human upcyte® Hepatocytes

 Knowing that your compounds regulate the activity of a specific nuclear receptor using INDIGO’s services are a great first step in characterizing and prioritizing potential new drugs.
 However, this is just a beginning to fully understanding the biologic (or toxicologic) effects that may ensue.
 Gene expression is a widely used approach for characterizing biological perturbations, defining the molecular mechanisms of diseases and making critical decisions about risks associated with compounds of interest.

 Whether your laboratory provides its own samples or you allow INDIGO’s experts to implement the study in our labs, we have a gene expression solution for you.
-Our highly-trained specialists provide a comprehensive offering of genomic services including RNA extraction, qPCR services, microarray services, and microarray data analysis.
+Your team can choose utilize the assay kit for Expression Profiling of Clinically Relevant CYPs to bring the power of INDIGO to your lab.
+Otherwise, our highly-trained specialists provide a comprehensive offering of genomic services including RNA extraction, qPCR services, microarray services, and microarray data analysis.
 We will help you identify the appropriate technology, experimental design and program goals to ensure that your needs will be met.

 Quantitative real time PCR (qPCR) is the gold standard for gene expression analysis.
 Our team of experts in nuclear receptor biology and toxicology will provide the know-how in gene selection, primer design and mRNA accumulation analysis.